 Matthew “Tex” VerMilyea, PhD, HCLD, graduated with honors from Cornell University before earning his PhD in genetics from The Medical School at the University of Birmingham, Institute of Biomedical Research.
 His background includes working as a research fellow at the Japan Society for the Promotion of Science (JSPS) and Biotechnology and Biological Sciences Research Council at the University of Birmingham.
 He also accepted academic posts at the University of Pennsylvania, Victoria University of Wellington and Auckland University.
 As a board-certified clinical consultant, medical laboratory scientific director of embryology and high complexity clinical laboratory director (HCLD), he served as the scientific director for Fertility Associates in New Zealand.
 Today he is the scientific director of Texas Fertility Center.
 He and his wife have a daughter and a son.

 Roberta earned her bachelor of science in medical technology in 1996 and has worked in medical laboratories for over two decades.
-She began work as an embryologist in 2005 at The Center for Reproductive Medicine in Wichita, Kansas, and moved to Texas to begin working for San Antonio IVF in 2012.
+She began work as an embryologist in 2005 at The Center for Reproductive Medicine in Wichita, Kansas, and in 2012, moved to Texas to begin working for what would later become Ovation Fertility San Antonio.
 She enjoys learning about new innovations and their applications in the assisted reproduction technology field.
-In her personal life, she enjoys watching professional football, antiquing, travelling, sitting on her deck watching the sunset, and also hanging with her husband, teenage boys, and dogs.
+In her personal life, she enjoys watching professional football; antiquing; traveling; sitting on her deck watching the sunset; and also hanging with her husband, teenage boys, and dogs.